-- an increase of \$10.1 million for personnel, consulting and other related expenses due to an increase in sales force personnel and related commercial functions to enable the ongoing commercialization of UDENYCA®; - an increase of \$4.6 million for legal, marketing, advertising, recruiting and other professional services associated with commercial and marketing initiatives to support on-going litigations and the commercialization of UDENYCA®; - an increase of \$0.9 million in stock-based compensation expense due to an increase in commercial related headcount and additional stock options granted since the first quarter of 2018; and an increase of \$0.5 million in facility related expenses to support our growing commercial infrastructure.
+- an increase of \$23.5 million for personnel, consulting and other related expenses due to an increase in sales force personnel and related commercial functions to enable the ongoing commercialization of UDENYCA®; - an increase of \$8.3 million for legal, marketing, advertising, recruiting and other professional services associated with commercial and marketing initiatives to support on-going litigations and the commercialization of UDENYCA®; - an increase of \$1.3 million in stock-based compensation expense due to an increase in commercial-related headcount and additional stock options granted since the first half of 2018.
+The increase was partially offset by a decrease resulting from the fully-vested options granted company-wide in April 2015 with higher option price; and - an increase of \$1.1 million in facility related expenses to support our growing commercial infrastructure for UDENYCA®.